10 Surprising Thanksgiving Cooking Hacks Using Everyday Objects

 To make picture-perfect pancakes, cookies, and muffins, simply fill your baster with batter so that you can pour just the right amount onto a griddle or cookie sheet or into a muffin pan.

-Nonticks spray can keep your grater clean
+Nonstick spray can keep your grater clean

 Put less elbow grease into grating cheese by using a nonstick cooking spray on your cheese grater for smoother grating.
 The spray also makes for easier and faster cleanup.
 These Thanksgiving vacation ideas will help you unwind after hosting.

 Dental floss can cleanly cut cakes